Penguin-Spy/Gaeacraft/readme.md

 2. Copy pack.mcmeta to both of these folders.
 3. Copy the `assets` folder to `resourcepacks/Gaeacraft/` and copy the `data` folder to `datapacks/Gaeacraft/`.
 4. Open Minecraft, enable the resourcepack in the settings menu, and then open the world (or do `/reload`).
 5. Profit?
-Idk why you would want the datapack in its alpha state, but now you do!
+Idk why you would want the datapack in its alpha state, but now you have it!

 # Credits
 Datapack credits can be found in `assets/minecraft/texts/credits.txt`.
 This is both the Gaeacraft credits and the Minecraft credits.